 Longmen - Xi'an

-This morning you'll drive to the Longmen Grottoes (approximately 3 hours).
-These 2,100 caves, filled with more than 100,000 statues of Buddha dating back as far as the 4th century, are rare examples of exquisite Buddhist rock carving.
+This morning you'll drive to the Longmen Grottoes (approximately 40 mins).
+These 2100 caves, filled with more than 100,000 statues of Buddha dating back as far as the 4th century, are rare examples of exquisite Buddhist rock carving.
 Learn more about this UNESCO World Heritage-listed site as you explore some of the masterpieces with a local guide.
 In the afternoon, take a bullet train from Luoyang to Xi'an (approximately 2 hours), arriving in the early evening.
-Dine out with the group tonight at the Muslim Quarter for a new spin on what you thought Chinese food is!
+Dine out with the group tonight at the Muslim Quarter for an unexpected spin on Chinese food.

 Visit Xi'an's most famous site today, the Terracotta Warriors.
 You'll travel by bus (approximately 2 hours) to reach the site.
 Once there, you will hear all about this incredible archaeological find, which happened when farmers were digging a well in 1976.
 Until then, the site had been buried for thousands of years.
 These clay statues of soldiers, horses and chariots all standing in battle formation were commissioned by the emperor of the Qin dynasty as part of his mausoleum and a number of pits are now on display to the public.
 Enjoy a local lunch nearby and return to Xi'an for the night.

 Visit the fascinating Labrang Monastery today where Tibetan monks can be seen going about their daily rituals.
-Depending on the season, after the monastery we will either head out to the grasslands to have lunch with a Tibetan family or visit a family in town for a meal.
-Return to Lanzhou this afternoon.
-The rest of the day is free.
+Depending on the season, after the monastery we will either head out to Sangke grasslands (June to August), visit the nomadic Tibetans on the grassland and learn about their life over some yak butter tea, or we will visit a Tibetan family in town and enjoy a deliciously home cooked lunch.

 It's time to visit the legendary Great Wall today.
 Take a private bus to the Mutianyu section (approximately 1.
 5–2 hours) which features guard towers dating back to the Ming dynasty.
 You can either walk or catch a cable car up to the wall.
 On the way back down, you can walk or take a toboggan.
 The latter is highly recommended!